Traveling Alone – What Women Need to Know Before They Go!

 But, what about driving into territory beyond your borders?
 Do you have a fear of driving outside your comfort zone?
 Do you worry about getting lost or even worse, followed?

-The number one reason women stick close to home is fear of the unknown, what to do, what not to do, how to keep yourself safe on the road in unknown territory, never ming where to begin in the planning process of a big road trip.
-Whether you’re planning an across-country or across-town move, the very first place to begin your journey is with your homework and advanced planning.
+The number one reason women stick close to home is fear of the unknown, what to do, what not to do, how to keep yourself safe on the road in unknown territory, never mind where to begin in the planning process of a big road trip.
+Whether you’re planning a cross-country or cross-town move, the very first place to begin your journey is with your homework and advanced planning.

-I’m about to embark on a 3200-mile cross-country journey, driving a 17' U-Haul truck, and yes, all by myself.
-When I tell people of the road trip, they look at me dazed and confused, and then after a short pause ask, ‘you’re driving alone?’
+I recently embarked on a 3200-mile cross-country journey, driving a 17' U-Haul truck, and yes, all alone.
+When I tell people of the road trip, they look at me dazed and confused, and then after a short pause ask, ‘you drove alone?’
 That one question in itself speaks volumes to how much education is needed for women, and many men, on how to plan a road trip with fun, not fear.

 Doing your homework and pre-planning are essential in making your journey safe and sane… whether across town or across country.
 It doesn’t matter if you’re 18 or 80, as long as you carefully plan out every detail of your trip's route, hotel stays, gas stops, navigation, and every detail of your trip, you'll arrive at your destination safely.